 Thorough research is essential before you start exporting.
-Research helps you identify the best opportunities, understand how to sell into new markets and avoid costly mistakes.
+Research helps you identify the best overseas opportunities, understand how to sell into new markets abroad and avoid costly mistakes.

-Much of the information you need is already available.
-You are likely to need to carry out your own research as well, including visiting promising markets.
+Much of the export information you need is already available.
+You are likely to need to carry out your own custom research as well, including visiting promising markets.

 Define where you may be able to sell your products or services - and why

 - Establish what defines your potential customers in the same way as for existing markets.
 For example, consider what sort of consumers or businesses they are, what need your product or service satisfies, and how your market position is defined.

 - Think about which markets offer potential customers that most closely match these criteria.
 Also consider the potential market for no-frills or luxury versions of your product or service.

 - Don't rely on preconceptions.
 Thorough research may show that a market you thought was a sure-fire success will not work for you, while countries you had not considered initially are more attractive.

 - Don't assume these markets are automatically promising.
 Your competitors may have a dominant position, or may be struggling in these markets themselves.